istvanszasz99/istvanszasz99/README.md

 # 🤵 Istvan Zoltan Szasz

-I’m a 25 years old Junior Front-End Developer from Hungary.
+I’m a 25 years old Software Developer from Hungary.
 Currently graduated as a Computer Science Engineer at Óbuda University, with a strong focus on React and Front-End Development.

 3+ years of experience in software engineering.
 Experienced in developing and deploying web applications, utilizing a variety of programming languages and frameworks.